 Data-program pairs with these three programs ground to theories in the logic PL^{pb} .
-In the last two cases, these theories consist of pseudo-boolean constraints and SAT(PB) solvers can be used to compute their models (solutions to the corresponding instances of the search problems).
-The full syntax of PS^{pb} , not discussed here due to the lack of space, allows us to write the first clause as in(M,B)[B].
+In the last two cases, these theories consist of pseudo-boolean constraints forming only unit clauses and SAT(PB) solvers can be used to compute their models (solutions to the corresponding instances of the search problems).
+Since PS^{pb} is a modeling language, the same constraint can be sometimes modeled in several ways.
+For example, PS^{pb} allows us to write the first clause as